 Tuition Fee for the English Programme

-In case of the extension, the Charles University local fee will be demanded from the student according to the local regulations specified at the faculty webpage.
-If the student has finished his/her coursework and (s)he is just working on his/her master thesis, (s)he can ask for 80% reduction of the local fee (in written).
+In the case of extension, the Charles University local fee will be demanded from the student in accordance with the local regulations specified on the faculty webpage (the tuition fee as set at the beginning of their study is applicable).
+This extension fee covers the whole academic year.
+This extension fee covers the whole academic year.
+Note that if the student has finished their coursework and (s)he is just working on their master thesis, (s)he can ask for an 80% reduction of the local fee (in writing); this fee reduction is possible only once (i.e., for any additional extension the whole yearly fee is applicable), see Art.
+17 the Rector's Directive No. 42/2023.

 Grading Scheme

-C = credited (i.e., requirements of a course are fulfilled)
+seminar C = credited (i.e., requirements of a course are fulfilled) Czech abbrev.
+Z

 MC = requirement with assessment